nixworks/public/news/2011/01/28/README.md

 ##### Lautan Teduh
 ### [At least 11 passengers of the Lautan Teduh ferry, which caught fire in the Sunda Strait, have been confirmed dead.
 The remains of nine of the passengers who died in the fire were taken to Krakatau Medika in Cilegon, while the other two were taken to Kalianda Hospital in Lampung. ](/news/2011/01/28/at-least-11-passengers-of-the-lautan-teduh-ferry-which-caught-fire-in-the-sunda-strait-have-been-confirmed-dead-the-remains-of-nine-of-th.md)
-_Context: Krakatau Medika, Lampung, Kalianda Hospital, Lautan Teduh, Sunda Strait, Cilegon_
+_Context: Kalianda Hospital, Krakatau Medika, Lampung, Cilegon, Lautan Teduh, Sunda Strait_

 ##### Jeddah
 ### [Flooding in Jeddah since the 26th kills 11 people, leaves three missing and destroys over 10,000 buildings, leading to protests in the city over poor infrastructure. ](/news/2011/01/28/flooding-in-jeddah-since-the-26th-kills-11-people-leaves-three-missing-and-destroys-over-10-000-buildings-leading-to-protests-in-the-city.md)